-We have had a tremendous school year so far at Round Elementary!
+8:50 - 2:50pm Students may enter at 8:45am We have had a tremendous school year so far at Round Elementary!
 Spring always brings a lot of excitement and many great activities.
-The Round PTO sponsored the annual auction with a twist in April.
-Attendees enjoyed the Round Rocks Talent Show featuring Round Elementary teachers and students.
+The Round PTO sponsored the annual auction.
+Attendees enjoyed the Round Rocks Talent Show featuring Round Elementary teachers.
 In addition, guests won many exciting prizes, classroom baskets, and had an opportunity to bid on dozens of amazing silent auction items.
-It was a night of great fun with the Round School Family.
-The PTO raised \$9,600.00 which will support the purchase of new books, classroom shelving, and other items that make Round and amazing place to learn.
+It was a night of fun with the Round School Family.
+The PTO raised over \$9,000.00 which will support the purchase of new books, Chromebook, and more making Round an amazing place to learn.

-We would like to thank the many sponsors that donated items for the auction and to the PTO for organizing this memorable event.
-Also thank you to the PTO board and chairpersons who planned the event, and the numerous volunteers who built the stage, prepared the classroom baskets, helped with setup/cleanup, refreshments, and ticket sales.
+We would like to thank the many sponsors that donated items for the Auction, the PTO for organizing this memorable event, the PTO board and chairpersons who planned the event, and the numerous volunteers who built the stage, prepared the classroom baskets, helped with setup/cleanup, refreshments, and ticket sales.
 Thank you to Tammy Chinn for being our Master of Ceremonies.
-We would also like to send a special thank you to the Round Elementary student judges, it was tough to pick the winning performance!
+We would also like to send a special thank you to the Round student judges!